-Catholic Women & Couples NFP is sponsored by the St. Augustine Foundation (SAF), an association of lay Catholic men and women.
+Catholic Women & Couples NFP is sponsored by the St. Augustine Foundation (SAF).
 SAF’s mission is to assist Catholics to live virtuous lives following Catholic Church Teaching.

 The Catholic Women & Couples NFP no-cost program has been recommended by the Natural Family Planning Program of the United States Conference of Catholic Bishops.
 (See Exhibit # 1 Page 13)

 Our mission is to assist Catholic Couples and Adult Catholic women to prepare for and to live virtuous marriages in full harmony with Catholic Church teaching.